swch/strivve-docs-nextjs/src/pages/resources/notifications/index.md

 ---

 ## Receive event notifications with webhooks
+Notifications can be assigned to an event and then mapped to a Webhook.
+A webhook has its own configuration to where it needs to know what URL to hit.

 Webhooks are particularly useful for asynchronous events like card placement jobs.
 CardSavr uses webhooks to notify your system when a card placement event completes.

-Currently, only user session completion is supported.

-__Note__ that environments can also be set to purge ephemeral users upon session completion.
-This is specifically advised environments where Strivve is managing the safe_keys.
-This setting is managed by Strivve and applied globally for that environment.

-Notifications can be assigned to an event and then mapped to a notification type:
-1. Email (required email addresses are saved with cardholders)
-2. Webhook

-Each notification type has its own configuration.
-For example, a webhook needs to know what URL to hit, and an email needs to know what address to email.

-**Email notifications currently must be configured by Strivve.**

 Webhooks require a URL to be saved via the notification endpoint.
 This URL must contain all the necessary security information to connect to the customer's web service.
 Webhooks are